-The outdoors is a part of the foundation of Wisconsin culture, and that rings true for hunters of every background, regardless of physical ability afield.
-To serve outdoor enthusiasts with disabilities, the department provides a variety of hunting, fishing and recreational permits designed to help give people with disabilities the opportunity to partake in Wisconsin’s abundant natural resources.
+The outdoors is a part of the foundation of Wisconsin culture, and that rings true for hunters of every background, regardless of physical ability.
+To serve outdoor enthusiasts with disabilities, the department provides a variety of hunting, fishing and recreational permits designed to help give people with disabilities the opportunity to partake in Wisconsin's abundant natural resources.

 Thanks to generous landowners willing to sponsor hunters with disabilities on their land, the Wisconsin Deer Hunt for Hunters With Disabilities continues to grow.
-Hunters wishing to participate and landowners wishing to sponsor hunters on their property can learn more below.
+Hunters wishing to participate and landowners wanting to sponsor hunters on their property can learn more below.

 Landowners who are interested in sponsoring a Gun Deer Hunt for Hunters with Disabilities are required to allow the opportunity for at least three qualified hunters to participate on the property.
 Sponsors are encouraged to keep the hunter density to at least one hunter per 20 acres of land.
 Lands with fewer than three participants enrolled or less than 60 acres will be approved by the department on a case-by-case basis.
 If interested, please read the rules and conditions of conducting a hunt.